team-alembic/ash_authentication/documentation/tutorials/confirmation.md

 sending them a confirmation token which they must submit before allowing the change to take place.

 In this tutorial we'll assume that you have a `User` resource which uses `email` as it's user identifier.
 We'll show you how to confirm a new user on sign-up and also require them to confirm if they wish to change their email address.

+## Important security notes

+If you are using multiple strategies that use emails, where one of the strategy has an upsert registration (like social sign-up, magic link registration), then you _must_ use the confirmation add-on to prevent account hijacking, as described below.

+Example scenario:

+- Attacker signs up with email of their target and a password, but does not confirm their email.
+- Their target signs up with google or magic link, etc, which upserts the user, and sets `confirmed_at` to `true`.
+- Now, the user has created an account but the attacker has access via the password they originally set.

+### How to handle this?

+#### Automatic Handling

+The confirmation add-on prevents this by default by not allowing an upsert action to set `confirmed_at`, if there is a matching record that has `confirmed_at` that is currently `nil`.
+This allows you to show a message to the user like "You signed up with a different method.
+Please sign in with the method you used to sign up."

+#### auto_confirming and clearing the password on upsert

+You can add the upsert registration action(s) to the `auto_confirm_actions` list, and add a change to those actions that sets `hashed_password` to `nil`.
+This will confirm users, and require them to reset heir password before being able to use password authentication again.

+#### Opt-out

+You can set `prevent_hijacking? false` on the confirmation add-on to disable the automatic handling described above.
+This is not recommended.

+## Tutorial

 Here's the user resource we'll be starting with: